 - Sholing School

-You don’t need to stay overnight to give your class a great experience at Magdalen – we run day trips too.
+You don’t need to stay overnight to give your class a great learning experience at Magdalen – we run day trips too.

 Build dens in our woodlands, hunt for mini-beasts in wildlife meadows, discover the River Axe or feed and care for our farm animals.
 One of our most popular activities is to learn where good food comes from, harvesting home-grown produce from our orchard and fruit and vegetable gardens.
+We've got lots of options for your students to enjoy the wellbeing benefits of a great fun day outdoors.

 Could learning really be this good?
 We think so.

-Our most popular day trip themes are:
+Our most popular school day trip themes are:

 Please see our activity choices and give us a call if you would like to talk about your class’s requirements.